adriangalera/docs/docs/Hacking/HTB Academy/Introduction to Active Directory.md

 **NTDS.DIT**: The NTDS.DIT file can be considered the heart of Active Directory.
 It is stored on a Domain Controller at C:\Windows\NTDS\ and is a database that stores AD data such as information about user and group objects, group membership, and, most important to attackers and penetration testers, the password hashes for all users in the domain.
 Once full domain compromise is reached, an attacker can retrieve this file, extract the hashes, and either use them to perform a pass-the-hash attack or crack them offline using a tool such as Hashcat to access additional resources in the domain.

 **MSBROWSE**: MSBROWSE is a Microsoft networking protocol that was used in early versions of Windows-based local area networks (LANs) to provide browsing services.
 It was used to maintain a list of resources, such as shared printers and files, that were available on the network, and to allow users to easily browse and access these resources.
 Replace by SMB and CIFS.

+## Active Directory Objects

+### Users

+These are the users within the organization's AD environment.
+A user object is considered a security principal and has a security identifier (SID) and a global unique identifier (GUID).
+User objects have many possible attributes, such as their display name, last login time, date of last password change, email address, account description, manager, address, and more.

+### Contacts

+A contact object is usually used to represent an external user and contains informational attributes such as first name, last name, email address, telephone number, etc. They are leaf objects and are NOT security principals (securable objects), so they don't have a SID, only a GUID.

+### Printers

+A printer object points to a printer accessible within the AD network.
+Like a contact, a printer is a leaf object and not a security principal, so it only has a GUID.
+Printers have attributes such as the printer's name, driver information, port number, etc.

+### Computers

+A computer object is any computer joined to the AD network (workstation or server).
+Computers are leaf objects because they do not contain other objects.
+However, they are considered security principals and have a SID and a GUID.
+Like users, they are prime targets for attackers since full administrative access to a computer (as the all-powerful NT AUTHORITY\SYSTEM account) grants similar rights to a standard domain user and can be used to perform the majority of the enumeration tasks that a user account can.

+### Shared Folders

+A shared folder object points to a shared folder on the specific computer where the folder resides.
+Shared folders can have stringent access control applied to them and can be either accessible to everyone (even those without a valid AD account), open to only authenticated users (which means anyone with even the lowest privileged user account OR a computer account (NT AUTHORITY\SYSTEM) could access it), or be locked down to only allow certain users/groups access.
+Anyone not explicitly allowed access will be denied from listing or reading its contents.
+Shared folders are NOT security principals and only have a GUID.
+A shared folder's attributes can include the name, location on the system, security access rights.

+### Groups

+A group is considered a container object because it can contain other objects, including users, computers, and even other groups.
+A group has SID and GUID.
+It is considered a security principal.
+In AD, groups are a way to manage user permissions and access to other securable objects (both users and computers).

+In Active Directory, we commonly see what are called "nested groups" (a group added as a member of another group), which can lead to a user(s) obtaining unintended rights.
+Nested group membership is something we see and often leverage during penetration tests.
+The tool BloodHound helps to discover attack paths within a network and illustrate them in a graphical interface.

+## Organizational Units (OUs)

+An organizational unit, or OU from here on out, is a container that systems administrators can use to store similar objects for ease of administration.

+For example, we may have a top-level OU called Employees and then child OUs under it for the various departments such as Marketing, HR, Finance, Help Desk, etc.

+For example, we may want to set a specific password policy for privileged service accounts so these accounts could be placed in a particular OU and then have a Group Policy object assigned to it, which would enforce this password policy on all accounts placed inside of it.

+## Domain

+A domain is the structure of an AD network.
+Domains contain objects such as users and computers, which are organized into container objects: groups and OUs.
+Every domain has its own separate database and sets of policies that can be applied to any and all objects within the domain.

+## Domain Controllers

+Domain Controllers are essentially the brains of an AD network.
+They handle authentication requests, verify users on the network, and control who can access the various resources in the domain.
+All access requests are validated via the domain controller and privileged access requests are based on predetermined roles assigned to users.
+It also enforces security policies and stores information about every other object in the domain.

+## Sites

+A site in AD is a set of computers across one or more subnets connected using high-speed links.
+They are used to make replication across domain controllers run efficiently.

+## Built-in

+In AD, built-in is a container that holds default groups in an AD domain.
+They are predefined when an AD domain is created.

+## Foreign Security Principals

+A foreign security principal (FSP) is an object created in AD to represent a security principal that belongs to a trusted external forest.